Skip to main content

 On Monday morning, a man who lived in the same rooming house as Brown told a parole officer that Brown had been drinking and getting high the night before and was “off his rocker.”
 Just three days prior to the shooting, Brown had been released from McLean psychiatric hospital, according to the police report.

-Brown, who had a drug screen test scheduled for later that day, allegedly said “I’m not going back to prison” and claimed on the call he’d committed murders in the past, “some that he did not get caught for,” according to the report.
+Brown, who had a drug screen test scheduled for later that day, allegedly said, “I’m not going back to prison” and claimed he’d committed other murders in the past, “some that he did not get caught for,” according to the report.
+How Brown got the gun he used Monday, and whether his parole officer knew he had it prior to that day, was unclear.

-The parole officer took a screenshot of Brown to send to police and Brown ended the call.
-The parole officer then began driving to Brown’s residence but didn’t find him there.
+The parole officer took a screenshot of Brown to send to police, and Brown ended the call.

-Then, the parole department obtained a second warrant that put Brown within 100 meters of 51 Kelly Rd. in Cambridge at 1:21 p.m.
+The parole department would obtain a second warrant that put Brown within 100 meters of 51 Kelly Rd. in Cambridge at 1:21 p.m.

 The first shots were reported at 808 Memorial Dr., less than a half mile away, around 1:30 p.m.